-This is the sixth episode in a series looking at Objectivism’s approach to Happiness.
-Philosopher Tara Smith joins Dave Rubin to discuss what it means to take one’s happiness seriously.
+This is the tenth episode in a series looking at Objectivism’s approach to Happiness.
+Philosopher Gregory Salmieri and psychologist Gena Gorlin join Dave Rubin to discuss the psychological requirements of happiness.

 This is the fifth episode in a series looking at Objectivism’s approach to Happiness.
 Philosophers Gregory Salmieri and Harry Binswanger join Dave Rubin to discuss Objectivism’s view on the relationship between facts and values, why Ayn Rand’s ideas generate the strong reactions they do, and Harry’s experience knowing Ayn Rand personally.